yugokato/selenium-docker-demo/README.md

 # Write your own script
-The module-scoped `driver` fixture (Instance of Selenium RemoteWebDriver) is available in your test functions.
+The `driver` fixture (Instance of Selenium RemoteWebDriver) is available in your test functions.
 It is implicitly parametrized based on various browser types and browser versions you passed as Pytest command line arguments, or Chrome/Firefox latest versions by default.
 A corresponding browser container should be up and running by the time a test function is executed.
 Either use the `driver` as it is or define a custom fixture that wraps the `driver` with your own GUI automation framework.